- What Does it Mean to Have a Lethargic Dog?

-Most dogs enjoy running and playing which is why when they are lethargic it can be a concern.
+Most dogs enjoy running and playing which is why when they are lethargic it can be a major concern.
 Lethargy in dogs can be a sign of their age, but also a variety of health problems, like an infection.
 If your dog is acting very tired and weak, you’ll want to check out this article.
 It will explain more behind why they might be acting the way they are and how you can help them.

-Sometimes dogs just are a bit tired and lethargic.
+Sometimes healthy dogs just are a bit tired and lethargic.
 This is completely normal, but there is a time when it can be a concern.
 For instance, if your dog is lethargic for many days, acting strangely, or having health problems, it’s a good idea to start thinking about taking them to your vet.

 How Long Do Dogs Typically Sleep?